Full vs Semi vs Non Modular Power Supply: See the Differences

 |EVGA SuperNOVA 750 G2, 80+ GOLD 750W||750W||Fully Modular||$119.99|

-Both the semi-modular and the fully modular power supplies allow the best airflow efficiency.
-Although they come more expensive when it comes to price as opposed to the non-modular power supplies, the fact that they provide the best performance is what makes it a smart investment to make.
+Both the semi-modular and the fully-modular power supplies allow the best airflow efficiency.
+Although these types are more expensive compared to the non-modular power supplies, the fact that they provide the best performance is what makes them a smart investment.

-With the ability to use only the cables you need with modular and semi modular power supplies, you can guarantee that you are able to achieve the best cable management output.
-This assures that not only air is able to flow efficiently in and out your system, but you also have a presentable system, especially when paired with glass computer cases.
+With the ability to use only the cables you need with fully-modular and semi-modular power supplies, you can guarantee that you are able to achieve the best cable management.
+This ensures that air is able to flow efficiently in and out your case, but you also have an aesthetically pleasing system, especially when paired with a tempered glass PC case.

 Better Material Quality